amontalvof/java-data-structures-and-algorithms/README.md

-# Data Structures and Algorithms
+# Design Patterns, Data Structures and Algorithms

-An introduction to the fundamentals of data structures and algorithms.
+An introduction to the fundamentals of design patterns, data structures and algorithms.

 ## Technologies